Rad-nerd/CasaRX/README.md

-# openwebrxplus-docker-builder
+# CasaRX
-OpenWebRX+ docker images builder.
+the is a fork of openwebrxplus-docker-builder.
-Use this repo to build the official docker image and the SoftMBE image.
+Use this fork to build the modifide docker image.
 The SoftMBE will use codecserver-softmbe (mbelib), enabling DMR, D-Star, YSF, FreeDV, DRM, NXDN and other Digital modes.

 # Docker Hub